automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

         return (a + b) * random.randint(0, 10)

-This function is sometimes valued by some developers for its brevity, but for testing purposes this coding style results in reduced quality code.
+This function is sometimes valued by some developers for its brevity, but for testing purposes, this coding style results in reduced quality code.
 The reason the code is reduced quality is because you cannot see the context of the return value being generated.
 If you put a breakpoint on the `return` statement, you don't see the resulting value until you step out into the calling